inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 ## Safeguard: Why not take all HTTP headers?

-I could have just **packaged up all the HTTP headers**, but what some API call sent to tokens at all or didn't send them in HTTP headers?
+I could have just **packaged up all the HTTP headers**, but what if some API call sends no tokens at all or doesn't send them in HTTP headers?
 In this case it is better to not cache and call the API endpoints incessantly than to cache the wrong response.

 ## Safeguard: Include tenant information